c-sh0/linux_xdp/map_pinning/README.md

     228: hash  flags 0x0
     key 4B  value 16B  max_entries 1  memlock 4096B

-* Pin the map using map id (note the pinned map name. this can be convenient since path/to/map/name can be anything you want) bpftool map pin id 228 /sys/fs/bpf/test_map
+* Pin the map using map id
+* note: /sys/fs/bpf/<map_name> differs from the map declaration in the kernel program, This can be convenient since <map_name> can be anything you want bpftool map pin id 228 /sys/fs/bpf/test_map

    ls -la /sys/fs/bpf/test_map